SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### name

-The value of the OSM name tag, after postprocessing to e.g. put in brackets if unsigned.
+The value of the OSM `name` tag, after postprocessing to e.g. put in brackets if unsigned.

+For long distance paths, there is some consolidation of `name` values based on partial name and operator.

 ### ref

 The value of the OSM ref tag, after postprocessing to e.g. put in brackets if unsigned.

+For long distance paths, there is some consolidation of `ref` values based on partial name (in either English or Welsh) and operator.

 ### ref_len